Ear Fetish

 Psychology

 Like other partialisms, ear attraction is generally explained through associative learning combined with the area's real physiology.
-The ear is densely innervated (popular science accounts cite roughly 25,000 nerve endings in the structures that convert sound to neural impulses) which makes it a credible erogenous focus, and clinical reviews recognise that orgasm can occur through stimulation of extragenital erogenous zones.
+The ear is densely innervated (popular science accounts cite roughly 25,000 nerve endings in the structures that convert sound to neural impulses), which makes it a credible erogenous focus, and clinical reviews recognise that orgasm can occur through stimulation of extragenital erogenous zones.
 Early intimate experiences, the symbolism of whispered closeness, and the privacy implied by speaking near someone's ear may all reinforce the association.
-There is, however, very little research treating ear interest as a discrete category, so most understanding is inferred from broader partialism and ASMR studies, and the evidence base is correspondingly thin.
+Very little research treats ear interest as a discrete category, so most understanding is inferred from broader partialism and ASMR studies, and the evidence base is correspondingly thin.

 Prevalence & culture

 Ear partialism is a rare named interest with modest online visibility, small dispersed communities, and little mainstream cultural presence beyond the general recognition that ears are sensitive.
-The best comparative anchor is Scorolli et al. (2007), which tabulated the relative frequency of fetishes across large online communities: feet dominated body-part interest at about 47%, while the ear does not register as a major standalone category: consistent with a very low estimate of the ear as a primary focus rather than as one of many incidental erogenous zones.
-It is closely related to neighbouring facial-feature partialisms such as the nose and to the hair fetish, with which it shares the head as a site of attraction.
+The best comparative anchor is Scorolli et al. (2007), which tabulated the relative frequency of fetishes across large online communities: feet dominated body-part interest at about 47%, while the ear does not register as a major standalone category.
+That is consistent with a very low estimate of the ear as a primary focus rather than as one of many incidental erogenous zones.
+It is closely related to neighbouring facial-feature partialisms such as the nose and to the hair fetish, with which it shares the head as a site of attraction, and to the armpit fetish among adjacent body-part interests.

 Safety, consent & law